About the Subject

 Externally set task |

 The key to success in the GCSE course is enthusiasm and dedication, sound drawing skills, independent research, consistent hard work, reviewing and improving work and working to deadlines.
+To enjoy and achieve at A level, students must be willing to experiment, take risks and explore new ways of working.
+Art A level is a journey of exploration through many ways of creating and reflecting on visual art.
+There is no prescribed way of achieving an A level in art.

 The portfolio unit consists of three projects that the students will work on until January of year 11.
 It is worth 60% of their final grade and is marked out of 96.